2017 National League Division Series: Game 3

 Game 3 featured another pitchers' duel, this time between José Quintana of the Cubs and Max Scherzer of the Nationals.
 The game featured sloppy defense by the Cubs, as they committed four errors on the game.
 Two of them came in the top of the sixth with two outs, as Daniel Murphy hit a fly ball to left field that was dropped and kicked around by Kyle Schwarber, allowing Murphy to reach third base.
 Reliever Pedro Strop came in to face Ryan Zimmerman, but Zimmerman doubled home the game's first run.
 Meanwhile, Scherzer had not allowed a hit in the first 61/3 innings pitched, when Ben Zobrist doubled, to chase Scherzer from the game.
 The Nationals brought in lefty reliever Sammy Solis to face Schwarber, but the Cubs sent pinch hitter Albert Almora to hit, and he singled home Zobrist to tie the game at 1–1.
-In the bottom of the eighth, Tommy La Stella drew a leadoff walk off of Brandon Kintzler, then moved to second on a sacrifice bunt.
+In the bottom of the eighth, Tommy La Stella drew a leadoff walk off Brandon Kintzler, then moved to second on a sacrifice bunt.
 One out later, Óliver Pérez was summoned in to face Anthony Rizzo, but he hit a bloop single to left-center field scoring Leonys Martín.
 Carl Edwards Jr. earned the win with a perfect eighth and Wade Davis got the save with a perfect ninth as the Cubs won the game 2–1, and took a 2–1 lead in the series.